yuyanrui/LAVA/README.md

 ## Overview

-This repository contains the implementation of the paper **"Lava: Language Driven Efficient Video Analytics"**, which is currently under submission to **ICDE 2025**.
+This repository contains the implementation of the paper **"Lava: Language Driven Efficient Video Analytics"**, which is currently under submission to **VLDB 2025**.

 ## Abstract